aisingapore/TagUI/README.md

-check|condition **&#124;** text if true **&#124;** text if false (text in quotes)|check condition and print result frame|frame name **&#124;** subframe name if any|next step or block in frame/subframe popup|url keyword of popup window to look for|next step or block in popup window dom|javascript code for document object model|run code in dom context api|full url (including parameters) of api call|call api and print response { and }|use { to start block and } to end block|define step/code block js|JavaScript statements (skip auto-detection)|treat as JS code explicitly
+check|condition **&#124;** text if true **&#124;** text if false (text in quotes)|check condition and print result frame|frame name **&#124;** subframe name if any|next step or block in frame/subframe popup|url keyword of popup window to look for|next step or block in popup window { and }|use { to start block and } to end block|define step/code block api|full url (including parameters) of api call|call api and print response dom|javascript code for document object model|run code in dom context js|javascript statements (skip auto-detection)|treat as JS code explicitly
 //|user comments (ignored during execution)|add user comments

 Tip - in general to use variables, '+variable+' can be used where text is expected. xpath is an expressive way to identify web elements. if you know xpath and are using xpath for element identifier, use double quotes for text //\*[@title="Login"]